To enable digital pathology and efficient working across the pathology laboratory with the effective deployment of a single, flexible LIMS.

 A smoother, more traceable workflow

 While implementing LIS DaVinci and digital pathology meant big changes for the laboratory and its staff, any rough spots were soon smoothed out.
 “Our collaboration with MIPS, and the training they provided, was excellent.
 We only needed a half-day training to get going.
 There is so much rich functionality in LIS DaVinci, though, that we are continuing to learn as we go.
-So we organised an additional training once we were comfortable using the LIS.
+So we organized an additional training once we were comfortable using the LIS.
 There were a few initial hiccups in the implementation, but these were sorted out.
 Now, our staff would never want to return to our previous LIS!”

 Laboratory technician Anne-Laure Descamps explains: “Tracking and barcoding of specimens is much better.
 And we don’t have to manually print labels, anymore either.
 The exams are now attributed to the correct pathologist automatically.
 Before, we had to sort the slides per pathologist, now we can immediately archive them – which saves a lot of time!”